Forecasting

 What is Product Bundling?

-Product bundling, also known as bundle stock or product kits, is a marketing strategy and inventory management technique that groups multiple items as a single package or “bundle.”
+Product bundling, also known as bundle stock or product kits, is a marketing strategy that groups multiple items as a single package or “bundle.”
 This approach aims to increase sales and customer satisfaction by offering complementary or related items together at a discounted price compared to purchasing each item individually.

 One of the most classic examples of bundling can be found on fast food menus.
 Most fast food restaurants offer individual items on their menu, as well as options that group multiple items into a “meal.”
 Consumers can purchase a burger, fries, and a drink separately, but the restaurant offers all three together at a discounted price, prompting diners to buy the entire bundle.